RockmanR/EventCrowd3/README.md

 - try to run Geth and make it is working fine by doing some transactions or deploying contracts to test net.
 - Open Mist and create an account (if you don't have any). and keep in mind the password for it.
 - Copy the Key Chain stored in Mist and past it in the right place of Geth folder
-- test if you can access your mist account in Geth. go to terminal and type `geth --rinkeby --rpc --rpcapi db,eth,net,web3,personal --unlock="0x88daca...Your Mist Account...d25de3ce"`
+- test if you can access your mist account in Geth. go to terminal and type `geth --rinkeby --rpc --rpcapi db,eth,net,web3,personal --unlock="0x88daca...Your Mist Account...d25de3ce"` (and change the account with your mist account)
-- Then it will ask for a password. type it then press `enter`.
+- Then it will ask for a password. type it then press Enter.
 - If it worked well, it should show `Imported new chain segment` every couple of seconds (ethereum block confirmations).
 - now go to Metamask and import the same Key Chain file. you need to do this to be able to sign the contracts with Owner address.
 - make sure to rename the Metamask account to prevent you from confusion. i.e. "Geth Account".